StowMarines/StowMarines-Community/README.md

 **6. Edit the mission to how you wish, try not to place too many assets or AI**

 **7. Go to your mission directory again and open the file called 'description.ext'.
-Edit the following avriables: author, onLoadName & onLoadMission.**
+Edit the following variables: author, onLoadName & onLoadMission.**

 **8. Save this file, save the in-game mission.
 When you're ready to export the file, go to Scenario>Export>Export To Multiplayer (in the editor)**